parparvaz/sanbod-sdk-golang/Readme.md

 For best compatibility, please use Go >= 1.22.

-Make sure you have read kavenegar API document before continuing.
+Make sure you have read sanbod API document before continuing.

 ### Installation